HoLuLuLu/Deep-Visualization-Toolbox-Container/README.md

 The official version by BVLC can you find here:
 https://github.com/BVLC/caffe

-## Why use this Dockerfile or container
+## Why use this Dockerfile or Container
 For the docker container we merge current master branch of the official caffe into the master branch of Poznanskis caffe version by using git (without any commit or push, so it's only local).
 Cause of this you get the newest caffe version with every modifications needed for the toolbox.
 This allows you to use modern Cuda an operating system instead of outdated versions.
 So we get a better compatibility for newer networks.

-## Get the Docker container
+## Get the Docker Container
 The explained methods are created for Linux systems (specially for Ubuntu) with full X11-Server installed (like most desktop systems) and Nvidia GPU included.
 The use on other systems may vary.